 AMMWEC is a non-profit women’s rights organization empowering Muslim women to confront bigotry in all its forms, celebrate our faith’s beautiful heritage, and build strong bonds with fellow Americans of all backgrounds.
 Founded as an uplifting alternative to old-guard male-dominated organizations, AMMWEC gives Muslim American women the tools and opportunities to lead.
 We operate a community helpline for women in need; facilitate a law enforcement internship program for Muslim women; organize female career mentoring networks; and host pioneering women-led interfaith encounters.
 As maternal pillars of the community, AMMWEC’s leaders feel a responsibility to uphold Islam’s core values of tolerance and personal responsibility to help build the future all American deserve.

-AMMWEC and Sharaka continued to build bridges with the second delegation to Israel, led once again by Anila Ali.
-This delegation included respected Pakistani leaders Dr. Nasim Ashraf, former Minister, and journalist Imtiaz Mir, demonstrating growing momentum in the movement for regional peace and Muslim-Jewish engagement.
+AMMWEC and SHARAKA Second Delegation to Israel Strengthening Bridges Led by Anila Ali, AMMWEC and SHARAKA continued their bridge-building efforts with a second delegation to Israel, including Pakistani leaders Dr. Nasim Ashraf and journalist Imtiaz Mir, reflecting growing momentum for regional peace and Muslim–Jewish engagement.

-AMMWEC led an “I Bear Witness” solidarity tour to Israel with partner organization Combat Antisemitism Movement (CAM) following Hamas’s violent and brutal attacks.
-The delegation met with Mrs. Michal Herzog, wife of Israel’s President, visited survivors, and toured the devastated kibbutzim—including Rahat—where they personally witnessed ongoing Hamas rocket fire during their visit.
-This mission reaffirmed AMMWEC’s commitment to standing against terror and advocating for peace, dignity, and security for all.
+AMMWEC led an “I Bear Witness” solidarity tour to Israel with the Combat Antisemitism Movement following Hamas’s attacks, meeting leaders including Michal Herzog, visiting survivors, and witnessing firsthand the devastation and ongoing rocket fire, reaffirming its commitment to stand against terror and advocate for peace.

-AMMWEC met with Rachel Goldberg-Polin, mother of Hersh Goldberg-Polin, the young and innocent American student from New York who was taken hostage by Hamas.
-We honor his life, stand with his family, and pray that his memory be a blessing and a call to protect every innocent life from terror.
+AMMWEC speaks with Rachel Goldberg-Polin, honoring the life of her son Hersh Goldberg-Polin—an innocent American taken hostage by Hamas—while standing in solidarity with his family and reaffirming the call to protect every innocent life from terror.